UN Negotiators Spar Over Draft Global Aviation Emissions Reduction Scheme

 The aviation talks face a delicate task of balancing ICAO’s principle of treating all airlines uniformly to ensure a level playing field with the ability to distinguish between states with different levels of aviation capacity or activity.

-Proposals from nations such as China last week also pushed for reference to the UN climate convention principle of “common but differentiated responsibility and respective capabilities,” while others including the US said that it was important to secure a wide coverage, and avoid permanently excluding some states from the final accord.
+Proposals from nations such as China last week also pushed for the inclusion of the UN climate convention principle of “common but differentiated responsibility and respective capabilities,” while others including the US said that it was important to secure a wide coverage, and avoid permanently excluding some states from the final accord.

 A revised draft resolution dated from 12 May recognises that the GMBM should take into account special circumstances and respective capabilities between nations.
 The document also proposes a phased-in implementation for the offsetting scheme to accommodate this.